WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

           - id: F1000
             reason: Missing egress rule means all traffic is allowed outbound.
 Make this explicit if it is desired configuration
         ```
+   5. Lets add an additional extra argumement ` --deny-list-path .cfnnagcfg.yml` to the job to consider the exception file:
+        ```yml
+            - name: Insecure Cloudformation patterns
+              uses: stelligent/cfn_nag@master
+              with:
+                input_path: cfn
+                extra_args: --fail-on-warnings --deny-list-path .cfnnagcfg.yml
+        ```

-    1. Commit and Push your changes.
+    6. Commit and Push your changes.
-    2. If no errors, let's continue!!.
+    7. If no errors, let's continue!!.
 <br/>
 <br/>